SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Experiments

-For model-based evaluation, we utilize the beaver-7b-unified-reward model\footnote{\url{https://huggingface.co/PKU-Alignment/beaver-7b-unified-reward}} to evaluate helpfulness, and beaver-7b-unified-cost model\footnote{\url{https://huggingface.co/PKU-Alignment/beaver-7b-unified-cost}} to evaluate harmless ratio and harmlessness.
-Specifically, we use the expected reward to measure the helpfulness score and the negative expected cost as the harmlessness score.
-Since the reward allows for a constant shift, we normalize all helpfulness scores, setting the expected reward of SFT as zero and that of DPO-HELPFUL as $10$.
-Additionally, to compute the harmless ratio, we count the number of responses with a cost less than or equal to zero and calculate the ratio of those responses over the total responses.

-For GPT-4 evaluation, we construct evaluation prompts for helpfulness and harmlessness, inspired by those used in the evaluation of SafeRLHF~\citep{dai2023saferlhf}.
-With the harmlessness score estimated by GPT-4, we are also able to compute the harmless ratio.
-The specific evaluation prompts are described in Appendix~\ref{app:gpt4_prompt}.
-In addition, we provide further GPT-4 evaluations and empirical analyses using various evaluation prompts in Appendix~\ref{app:further_gpt4_eval}.
+\textbf{(1) Model-based evaluation.} We use the \texttt{beaver-7b-unified-reward model}\footnote{\url{https://huggingface.co/PKU-Alignment/beaver-7b-unified-reward}} to assess helpfulness and the \texttt{beaver-7b-unified-cost model}\footnote{\url{https://huggingface.co/PKU-Alignment/beaver-7b-unified-cost}} to assess harmlessness and harmless ratio.
+Helpfulness is measured as the expected reward, while harmlessness is defined as the negative expected cost.
+Since the Bradley–Terry objective depends only on reward differences, the learned reward is defined up to an additive constant.
+We therefore normalize helpfulness scores by anchoring SFT at $0$ and DPO-HELPFUL at $10$.
+Harmless ratio is computed as the proportion of responses whose cost is less than or equal to zero.